-- The potential for adverse effects on the functions, values, beneficial and licensed uses of surface water due to the project's activities, including water extraction, interception or diversion of flows, discharges from operational areas or saline water intrusion. - The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project's activities, including water extraction, interception or diversion of flows, discharges from operational areas or saline water intrusion. - The potential for adverse effects on nearby and downstream water environments (including the Mitchell and Perry Rivers, King and Wellington Lakes, and Gippsland Lakes Ramsar wetland of international importance overall) due to changed water quality, flow regimes or waterway conditions during construction, operations, rehabilitation, decommissioning and post-closure. - Ore, product, overburden, tailings and mining by-products management, in the context of potential water quality impacts including those arising from tunnel erosion, sedimentation, acid sulphate soils, acid/metalliferous drainage formation, salinity, and release of radionuclides, other contaminants and pollutants.

-• Potential erosion, sedimentation and landform stability effects during construction, operations, rehabilitation, decommissioning and post-closure.
+- The potential for adverse effects on the functions, values, beneficial and licensed uses of surface water due to the project's activities, including water extraction, interception or diversion of flows, discharges from operational areas or saline water intrusion. - The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project's activities, including water extraction, interception or diversion of flows, discharges from mining and other operational areas or saline water intrusion. - The potential for adverse effects on nearby and downstream water environments (including the Mitchell and Perry Rivers, King and Wellington Lakes, and Gippsland Lakes Ramsar wetland of international importance overall) due to changed water quality, flow regimes or waterway conditions during construction, operations, rehabilitation, decommissioning and post-closure. - Ore, product, overburden, tailings and mining by-products management, in the context of potential water quality impacts including those arising from sedimentation, release of radionuclides, other contaminants and pollutants, tunnel erosion, acid sulphate soils, acid/metalliferous drainage formation, and salinity. - Potential erosion, sedimentation and landform stability effects during construction, operations, rehabilitation, decommissioning and post-closure.

-- Identify and characterise the relevant groundwater and surface water environments, including the protected beneficial uses and values, existing drainage functions and behaviours and catchments, including that of the Gippsland Lakes Ramsar site. - Identify existing groundwater and surface water users and allocations in the broader area, including downstream of the site. - Characterise the interaction between surface water and groundwater within the project site and the broader area. - Provide a sufficient hydrogeological characterisation (e.g. a model) of the current allocations, extractions and uses of groundwater or surface water (e.g. town drinking water supply, irrigation use, stock and domestic use and environmental flows) in the broader area, including downstream of the site. - Characterise the physical and chemical properties of the project area soils including the potential environmental risks (e.g. potential for erosion, salinity, nutrients and acidification).
+- Identify and characterise the relevant groundwater and surface water environments, including the protected beneficial uses and values, existing drainage functions and behaviours and catchments, including that of the Gippsland Lakes Ramsar site. - Characterise existing sedimentation within the Mitchell and Perry River systems including the physical and chemical properties of river bed sediments. - Identify existing groundwater and surface water users and allocations in the broader area, including downstream of the site. - Characterise the interaction between surface water and groundwater within the project site and the broader area. - Provide a sufficient hydrogeological characterisation (e.g. a model) of the current allocations, extractions and uses of groundwater or surface water (e.g. town drinking water supply, irrigation use, stock and domestic use and environmental flows) in the broader area, including downstream of the site. - Characterise the physical and chemical properties of the project area soils including the potential environmental risks (e.g. potential for erosion, salinity, nutrients and acidification).

-- Identify and evaluate configuration of mining activities and related landforms, which could avoid or minimise significant effects on water environments, including the Mitchell and Perry Rivers and King and Wellington Lakes, and the Gippsland Lakes Ramsar site. - Describe further potential and proposed design options and measures which could avoid or minimise significant effects on beneficial uses of surface water, groundwater and downstream water environments during the project construction, operations, rehabilitation, decommissioning and post-closure. - Outline and assess measures for the management of soils to minimise potential adverse effects on local hydrology and water quality associated with project area soils.
+- Identify and evaluate configuration of mining activities and related landforms, which could avoid or minimise significant effects on water environments, including the Mitchell and Perry Rivers and King and Wellington Lakes, and the Gippsland Lakes Ramsar site. - Describe further potential and proposed design options and measures which could avoid or minimise significant effects on beneficial uses of surface water, groundwater and downstream water environments, accounting for climate risks and the potential effects of climate change, during the project construction, operations, rehabilitation, decommissioning and post-closure. - Outline and assess measures for the management of soils to minimise potential adverse effects on local hydrology and water quality associated with project area soils.